DrTorte/dynamic-variables/README.md

 ## Further uses

-In this example, we are simply making a switch that's hardcoded in our basic .yml file.
-However, this value can be fully dynamic and based on anything you can determine in a given job.
+In this example, we are using a random number that we fetch to update our {paralleismVal} variable.